Sheraff/root/README.md

 ```shell
 pnpm dev
 ```
-In dev mode, all requests go through Vite's dev server, and all `/api` requests are proxied to the Fastify server.
+In dev mode, all requests go through Vite's dev server, and all `/api` requests are forwarded to the Fastify server.

 To serve the production build, run:
 ```shell